fitrialif/Emotion_Detection/README.md

 ## English
 Emotion Detection is a project realized by me for the Computer Vision exam of the Politecnico di Torino, together with the Dataset Preparation programs, available through the links at the bottom; it was built in Java using the Eclipse development environment, and uses Apache Maven, the OpenCV and DL4J libraries and the Maven JavaFX plugin.

-This program allows you to capture the user's face via webcam, make a prediction of the emotion among the 7 available (anger, disgust, fear, happiness, neutrality, sadness and surprise) and show the results; for design choices, it is markedly single-user: if there are more people in the captured image, only one face will be selected and processed.
+This program allows you to capture the user's face via webcam, make a prediction of the emotion among the 7 available (anger, disgust, fear, happiness, neutral, sadness and surprise) and show the results; for design choices, it is markedly single-user: if there are more people in the captured image, only one face will be selected and processed.

 The software has a clean interface, with:
 - a large box to show images captured by webcam;